mozilla/addon-sdk/doc/module-source/sdk/private-browsing.md

 <api name="isActive">
 @property {boolean}
-  This read-only boolean is true if private browsing mode is turned on.
+  This read-only boolean is true if global private browsing mode is turned on.

   <div class="warning">
   This property is deprecated.
 It will continue to work until version 1.13 of the SDK.
   From version 1.13 onwards it will still exist but will have no effect when called.